Cireson/Community_AdvancedPortalSearch/README.md

 ## Further help

-The extention has a thread on the [Cireson Community](http://example.com "Cireson Community Page").
+Please log issues on GitHub
 Pull requests are welcome
+The extention has a thread on the [Cireson Community](https://community.cireson.com/discussion/3222/advanced-searches-for-cireson-service-manager-portal/ "Cireson Community Page").